• home

 this module takes the target normalised position of each head assembly servo and converts it to the raw servo values that need to be sent using the limit parameters that are passed in from the interface module

-as to allow multiple servos to move simultaneously
+it was implemented in such a way as to allow multiple servos to move simultaneously

 it is also possible to control the maximum speed of any servo